yelamanfazyl/StudentManagement/README.md

 # Student Management
-Student Management System written in Java by using OOP principles
+Student Management System written in Java and Mysql